HumanExposure/data_mgmt_scripts/puc_prediction/README.md

 from model_helper import model_initialize
 model_initialize([47])
 ```
-**Important:** If you run this again after building a model, that model will no longer work because the file containing the word embedding information will overwritten.
+**Important:** If you run this again wwith the same label after building a model, that model will no longer work because the file containing the word embedding information will overwritten.

 ### Building a model
 The script `model_helper.py` contains functions to make building a model straightforward.
 The function you will want to use is called `model_build`.
 Multiple files are saved after running this method; these are the actual trained models.
 After training these models once, they do not need to be trained again.